Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

 1. Move *.eslintrc.json* from your project into the root folder of your solution, i.e. next to your solution file.
 2. Edit *.eslintrc.json* and adjust the path to *.eslintrc.lombiq-base.js*.

+### Integration with Visual Studio (Code)

+Visual Studio supports ESLint out of the box.
+You can enable it by ticking the checkbox "Enable ESLint" under *Tools → Options → Text Editor → JavaScript/TypeScript → Linting → General*.
+To use ESLint in Visual Studio Code, you can use e.g. Microsoft's official [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

+In order for Visual Studio to use the ESLint configuration provided by Node.js Extensions instead of its own, you need to provide it with the necessary ESLint plugins.
+This can be achieved by `npm install`ing them next to *.eslintrc.json*, either at the project or the solution level, like this:

+1. Copy the file *vs-eslint-package.json* next to *.eslintrc.json*.
+Should a *package.json* already exist there, simply copy over the `devDependencies` property or its contents.
+2. Run `[p]npm install` in the same directory.

+Now, Visual Studio will show ESLint warnings already during development, using the same configuration that will be used during the build.

 ## Operating System Compatibility Regarding Git and Line Breaks

 For historical reasons, Windows uses the `\r\n` character combination (also known as CR-LF) to denote a line break, while Unix-like operating systems such as Linux and macOS simply use a single `\n` character (LF).
 Git (made by the creator of Linux) treats the Unix-style line endings as the only right option.
 If you are on Windows your Git client is almost certainly configured to "Checkout Windows-style, commit Unix-style" by default to overcome this cultural difference, but if not then it's a good practice to [configure Git](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_formatting_and_whitespace) to ensure your line endings are consistent.
 We've disabled the [`linebreak-style`](https://eslint.org/docs/rules/linebreak-style) rule to avoid cross compatibility issues.

-To ensure that the files have consistent line endings in the remote repository, you can add the following _.gitattributes_ file:
+To ensure that the files have consistent line endings in the remote repository, you can add the following *.gitattributes* file:

 ```
 * text=auto